 This article was prompted by recent discussions with physiotherapists who are thinking about different ways of working that could get better long term results with every client that comes their way.

 If you’d like to know more about NLP and the possibilities for it’s use in physiotherapy, I deliver introductory NLP workshops across the UK and NLP Practitioner Training in Bristol.

-For more information and to book, please get in touch on 0792 3367545 or send me an email.
+For more information and to book, please get in touch on 0792 3367545 or contact me here.